-Why Jerry Seinfeld Can Still Listen To Bill Cosby And Stephen Colbert Can't
+Stephen Colbert Finally Changes Jerry Seinfeld's Mind On Bill Cosby

 Plenty of words have been spent trying to reconcile Bill Cosby the wholesome entertainer and Bill Cosby the alleged sexual predator.

-In a Friday night appearance on “The Late Show,” Jerry Seinfeld and host Stephen Colbert added their personal input to the discussion, and their takes seemed to surprise one another.
-While Seinfeld said he can still listen to Cosby’s past standup albums without issue, Colbert explained how the scores of allegations against the comedian have soured the experience for him.
+In a Friday night appearance on “The Late Show,” Jerry Seinfeld and host Stephen Colbert added their personal input to the discussion, and their initial takes seemed to surprise one another.
+While Seinfeld said at first that he can still listen to Cosby’s past standup albums without issue, Colbert explained how the scores of allegations against the comedian have soured the experience for him.

 The pair began by talking about coming up in the world of comedy, a theme of Seinfeld’s new Netflix special “Jerry Before Seinfeld.”
 Cosby was a huge influence on Seinfeld, who said the comedian has “greatest body of work in comedy.”

-Note: CORRECTION: This article has been updated to include a second clip from Jerry Seinfeld’s appearance, in which he changes his stance on Bill Cosby.